Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

 We now have tools and know how to use them, so we can start with constructing the equilateral triangle.

-The theory of the *Elements* is presented through a series of problems with solutions, where each problem is called a proposition.
+The theory of the *Elements* is presented through a series of problems and solutions, where each problem is called a proposition.
 Each proposition begins with a statement of what is to be done, where the first proposition states the following problem: